 The attributable scheme liabilities have been measured on an actuarial basis using the projected unit method - an assessment of the future payments that will be made in relation to retirement benefits earned to date by employees, based on assumptions about mortality rates, employee turnover rates etc and projections of future earnings for current employees.
-They are discounted to their value at current prices using a discount rates based on the indicative rate of return on the iBoxx AA rated over 15 year corporate bond index.
+They are discounted to their value at current prices using a discount rate based on the annualised yield at the 21 year point on the Merill Lynch AA rated corporate bond.

-The assets attributed are included in the Balance Sheet at their fair value.
+The assets attributed are included in the Balance Sheet at their fair value:

-quoted securities - current bid price; unquoted securities - professional estimate; unitised securities - current bid price; property - market value.
+- quoted securities current bid price;

+- unquoted securities professional estimate;

+- unitised securities current bid price;

+- property market value.